The QuickBooks Hangover: The New Generation Just Discovered What the Old Pros Always Knew.

 Excel doesn’t scale.

-Owners who used Excel personally are realizing they and their PMs can’t — and shouldn’t — do job costing.
+PMs can’t — and shouldn’t — do job costing.
 They’re not bookkeepers.

 Third party job cost apps aren’t truly integrated

-Do we enter this transaction in the App or in QuickBooks?
+“Do we enter transactions in the app or in QuickBooks?”

 The Awakening: The Realization They Could Have Avoided All of This

-After years of bouncing between:
+After years of believing QuickBooks was the solution and bouncing between:

 The next generation is finally realizing what the previous generation already knew:

-You can’t run a construction company on disconnected tools.
-You can’t scale on spreadsheets.
-And you can’t manage profitability without true job costing inside the accounting system.
+- And you can’t manage profitability without true job costing inside the accounting system.

-and Request a Demo today!
+Request a Demo today!
 You’ll be glad you did!